6th National Congress of the Communist Party of Vietnam

 The 6th National Congress of the Communist Party of Vietnam (Đại hội Đảng Cộng sản Việt Nam VI) (CPV) was held in Ba Đình Hall, Hanoi, between 15 and 18 December 1986.
 1,129 delegates represented the party's estimated 1,900,000 members.
-The congress occurs once every five years.
-Preparations for the 6th National Congress began with 8th plenum of the 5th Central Committee and ended with the 10th plenum, which lasted 19 days.
-After the 10th plenum, local and provincial party organizations began electing delegates to the congress as well as updating party documents.
+The Congress occurs once every five years.
+Preparations for the 6th National Congress began with the 8th plenum of the 5th Central Committee and ended with the 10th plenum, which lasted 19 days.
+After the 10th plenum, local and provincial party organizations began electing delegates to the Congress as well as updating party documents.

-The congress is noteworthy because of the introduction of economic reforms, labelled Đổi Mới (Renovation), and the election of a new party leadership.
+The Congress is noteworthy because of the introduction of economic reforms, labelled Đổi Mới (Renovation), and the election of a new party leadership.
 The sitting General Secretary, Trường Chinh was not reelected, and Nguyễn Văn Linh took his place.
 The 6th Politburo, 6th Secretariat and the Control Commission were elected.
 The Advisory Council to the Central Committee was established, and contained high-ranking officials who had retired at the 6th National Congress.
 The 6th National Congress emphasized the need to strengthen the socialist mode of production.

 Background

 The 8th plenum and reforms

 The 8th plenum of the 5th Central Committee (10–17 June 1985)—and its antecedents the 6th (3–10 July 1984) and the 7th (11–17 December 1984) plenums—instructed the party to direct a performance review of its organization, personnel and efficiency.
 Lê Đức Thọ, head of the Central Organizing Commission, said the party had become "a cumbersome and ponderous mechanism, only marginally efficient, marked by ill-defined responsibilities and poorly divided functions."
 He further stated that confusion within the party over operational responsibilities between the central party leadership, mass organizations and the state, and between higher and lower party echelons had developed into a serious problem, and that a cynical collective mindset within the party had taken hold and manifested itself through corruption, inflexibility and dishonesty.

-The plenum put forward three points to solve the problems alleged by Tho; (1) to get party cadres to focus on technical economic and management responsibilities, (2) cadres were to be organized and get specialized training in economic and administrative fields to reequip them with information on how to run an increasingly complex economy, and (3) engineer a shift in the internal balance of power.
+The plenum put forward three points to solve the problems alleged by Tho: (1) to get party cadres to focus on technical economic and management responsibilities, (2) cadres were to be organized and get specialized training in economic and administrative fields to reequip them with information on how to run an increasingly complex economy, and (3) engineer a shift in the internal balance of power.
 In a Nhân Dân (The People) editorial, Lê Đức Thọ stressed the need to go beyond political slogans and remonstration to enhance the level of management skills of party cadres in party-level organizations.
 Lê Đức Thọ wanted to change the party's role in the economy from that of implementer to one of supervisor.
-The central leadership faced an obstacle; most party cadres had what the party leadership considered an outdated education from 20 to 30 years ago, while the party lacked young cadres.
+The central leadership faced an obstacle: most party cadres had what the party leadership considered an outdated education from 20 to 30 years ago, while the party lacked young cadres.
 To solve this problem, the central party leadership began talking about the need to introduce personnel planning, a retirement age, rotation of officials and tenure length for cadres and sensitive posts.